-Bates numbering is a unified way to refer to and track documents and pages by number rather than name.
-Bates number is normally a series of letters followed by sequential numbers.
+Bates numbering is a unified way to document identification, tracking, and retrieval, referring to documents and pages by number rather than name.
+Bates number is normally a series of letters (Case Number) followed by sequential numbers.